Capstone-Projects-2023-Spring/project-discord-classroom/README.md

 ## Required Resources

-For the entirety of this project, we will use Python3 to build the Discord bot and make use of the discord API.
-The discord bot will be hosted on SparkedHost for 2$ a month which comes with its own database (MySQL), DDoS protection, and Git support.
+For the entirety of this project, we use Python3 to build the Discord bot and creating our API to the database.
+The discord bot and API will be hosted on Google's Computer Engine costing about 6$ a month.
+Our database is hosted on Supabase for free.

 ## Collaborators